wp-plugins/open-menu/readme.txt

 == Frequently Asked Questions ==

+= Do you provide any online help? =

+Yes.
+We have a complete help system at: http://OpenMenu.com/help

 = How do I get my menu converted to an OpenMenu so I can use this awesome plugin? =

 Goto: http://OpenMenu.com/about.php and read about OpenMenu